-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Wilco Area Career Center basic financial statements.
-The Other Information, including Notes to Other Information, and the Supplementary Information, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Wilco Area Career Center's basic financial statements.
+The individual fund financial statements, notes to other information, and supplementary information, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The individual fund financial statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements, or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the combining and individual fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.